thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 todo_manager.delete_todo(1)
 print(todo_manager.list_todo())
 # Output: ['Buy almond milk']

+# The todo list is automatically saved to 'todo_list.json' after each modification
 ```

 ## 4. Conclusion

-Modular Fragment Design provides a structured and enforced approach to building software systems through the assembly of incomplete, interdependent Fragments.
+Modular Fragmented Design provides a structured and enforced approach to building software systems through the assembly of incomplete, interdependent Fragments.
 By following the conventions and specifications outlined in this document, developers can create modular, maintainable, and extensible applications.
 MFD encourages progressive understanding and collaboration, allowing developers to focus on individual Fragments and their integration into the complete system.